On the extinction-extinguishing dichotomy for a stochastic Lotka-Volterra type population dynamical system

 {\narrower{\narrower

-{\bf Abstract.} We study a two-dimensional process $(X, Y)$ arising as the unique nonnegative solution to a pair of stochastic differential equations driven by independent Brownian motions and compensated spectrally positive L\'evy random measures.
+{\bf Abstract.} Applying the Foster-Lyapunov type criteria and a martingale method, we study a two-dimensional process $(X, Y)$ arising as the unique nonnegative solution to a pair of stochastic differential equations driven by independent Brownian motions and compensated spectrally positive L\'evy random measures.
 Both processes $X$ and $Y$ can be identified as continuous-state nonlinear branching processes where the evolution of $Y$ is negatively affected by $X$.
 Assuming that process $X$ extinguishes, i.e. it converges to $0$ but never reaches $0$ in finite time, and process $Y$ converges to $0$, we identify rather sharp conditions under which the process $Y$ exhibits, respectively, one of the following behaviors: extinction with probability one, extinguishing with probability one or both extinction and extinguishing occurring with strictly positive probabilities.

 \textit{Mathematics Subject Classifications (2010)}: 60G57; 60G17; 60J80; 92D25.